yaourdt/rastertotpcl/README.md

 ```
 http://localhost:8000
 ```
-**Note:** When adding a network printer, explicitly state the port (Toshiba default: 8000) as <ip>:<port> in the webinterface for the printer to be found.
+**Note:** When adding a network printer, explicitly state the port (Toshiba default: 8000) as `<ip>:<port>` in the webinterface for the printer to be found.
 Alternatively, you may change the listening port on the printer to 9100 (PAPPL default) using the Toshiba settings tool.

 ### 3.3 Printer Identification Feature

-The "Identify Printer" function in the web interface will feed a single blank label to help you identify which physical printer corresponds to the application.
+The "Identify Printer" function in the web interface will feed a single blank label.

 ### 3.4 Printing Test Pages